 The 2002 Credit Facility contains, and the 2003 Credit Facility is expected to contain, affirmative and negative covenants including limitations on issuance of debt and preferred stock; certain fundamental changes; investments and acquisitions; mergers; certain transactions with affiliates; creation of liens; asset transfers; hedging transactions; payment of dividends and certain other payments; inter-company loans; and, in the case of the 2002 Credit Facility only, a requirement to transfer excess foreign cash, as defined, and excess cash of Xerox Credit Corporation to us in certain circumstances.
 The 2002 Credit Facility contains, and we expect that the 2003 Credit Facility will contain, additional financial maintenance covenants, including minimum EBITDA, as defined, maximum leverage (total adjusted debt divided by EBITDA), annual maximum capital expenditures limits and minimum consolidated net worth, as defined.
 The indentures governing our outstanding senior notes contain, and the indenture governing our senior notes offered as part of the Financing Plan is expected to contain, several affirmative and negative covenants.
 The senior notes do not, however, contain any financial maintenance covenants.
 In October 2002, we entered into an Amended and Restated Loan Agreement with GECC relating to our eight-year vendor financing program with GECC (the "Loan Agreement").
 The Loan Agreement provides for a series of monthly secured loans up to \$5.0 billion outstanding at any one time.
-The Loan Agreement currently incorporates the financial maintenance covenants contained in the 2002 Credit Facility, and upon effectiveness of the 2003 Credit Facility will incorporate the financial maintenance covenants contained in the 2003 Credit Facility, and contains other affirmative and negative covenants.
+The Loan Agreement currently incorporates the financial maintenance covenants contained in the 2002 Credit Facility, and contains other affirmative and negative covenants.

 We are, and expect to remain, in full compliance with the covenants and other provisions of the 2002 Credit Facility, the outstanding senior notes and the Loan Agreement for at least the next twelve months.
 Similarly, we expect to be in full compliance with the covenants and other provisions of the 2003 Credit Facility and the indenture governing our senior notes offered as part of the Financing Plan.
 Any failure to be in compliance with any material provision or covenant of our credit facility or the senior notes could have a material adverse effect on our liquidity and operations.
 Failure to be in compliance with the covenants in the Loan Agreement, including the financial maintenance covenants incorporated from the 2002 Credit Facility or the 2003 Credit Facility, as the case may be, would result in an event of termination under the Loan Agreement and in such case GECC would not be required to make further loans to us.
-If GECC were to make no further loans to us, it would materially adversely affect our liquidity and our ability to fund our customers' purchases of our equipment and this could materially adversely affect our results of operations.
+If GECC were to make no further loans to us, it would materially adversely affect our results of operations.